great-expectations/great_expectations/docs/docusaurus/docs/cloud/connect/connect_airflow.md

 - You have [added a Checkpoint to your Expectation](/cloud/checkpoints/manage_checkpoints.md#add-a-checkpoint).

-## Create a local Airflow project and set dependencies
+## Run Airflow Standalone to create a freshh local Airflow environment

-1. Open a terminal, navigate to the directory where you want to create your Airflow project, and then run the following code:
+1. The `airflow standalone` command initializes the database, creates a user, and starts all components.

-    ```bash title="Terminal input"
+    ``` title="Terminal input"
-    mkdir gx-cloud-airflow && cd gx-cloud-airflow
+    airflow standalone
     ```
-    After running the CLI, a new directory is created and you're taken to that directory.

-2. Start the Airflow Scheduler and Web Server
+    This command will eventually output a username a password for the Airflow UI like this:

     ``` title="Terminal input"
-    airflow scheduler
-    airflow webserver
+    standalone | Airflow is ready
+    standalone | Login with username: admin  password: Bpu6RgmPMMaDeeq5
+    standalone | Airflow Standalone is for development purposes only.
+Do not use this in production!
     ```

-    The scheduler manages task scheduling and the web server starts the UI for Airflow.

-3. Access Airflow UI:
+2. Access Airflow UI:

-    Once the web server is running, open a web browser and go to http://localhost:8080 (by default) to access the Airflow UI.
+    Once the web server is running, open a web browser and go to http://localhost:8080 (by default) to access the Airflow UI using the username and password from the last step

 ## Create a DAG file for your GX Cloud Checkpoint

-1. Open a terminal, browse to the `dags` folder of your Airflow project, and then run the following code to create a new DAG named `gx_dag.py`:
+1. Open a terminal, browse to the `airflow` folder in your home directory, and then run the following code to create a new DAG named `gx_dag.py`:

     ```bash title="Terminal input"
+    cd ~/airflow
+    mkdir dags
+    cd dags
     touch gx_dag.py
     ```